krishnan5307/DVC-Git-Versioning-demo-/README.md

 This is bcoz the changes from 'git checkout <id>', will chnaes data/data.txt as it is tracked by git and this in turn will fetch that particualr hashing id data from '.dvc/cache' and this wil updated in data/data.txt

+Below steps has to be used inorder to push changes while woriking form new feature branch to main/master/remote repo

 # incase u need to create a feature branch and later push it to remote repo or main/master branch

 # Create a New Branch: